corny775/corny775/README.md

-<h3 align="left">Hi !
-I'm a dedicated game developer and software enthusiast with a passion for bringing ideas to life.
-Skilled in Pygame, I’ve created unique spins on classic games like Flappy Corn, Znake, and Minecraft Pong, while currently advancing my skills in Unity for immersive 3D experiences.
-With a solid foundation in HTML, CSS, and programming languages such as C, C++, Python, Java, and MySQL, I build both interactive applications and impactful visuals.
-I've contributed to renowned publications like Pixel 23, Pixel 24, Reflex 24, and Spectrum 24, merging creativity with technical expertise.
-My journey has included competitive events, like the IIT Dhanbad hackathon, where I continue to embrace challenges and innovate through design and code.</h3>
+<h3 align="left">I’m a game developer and software enthusiast who turns lines of code into realms of possibility! 🎮✨ Skilled in Pygame, I’ve reimagined classics with a creative twist—flapping over Pringles in Flappy Corn, building a zombie horde in Znake, and pixel-smashing in Minecraft Pong.
+Now, I’m leveling up my Unity skills to craft immersive 3D worlds. 🚀🕶️

+Beyond games, I code with a full stack of skills—C, C++, Python, Java, MySQL, HTML, and CSS—developing interactive applications and seamless user experiences. 💻🔧 My passion for design meets development in publications like Pixel 23, Pixel 24, Reflex 24, and Spectrum 24, where I merge creativity with technical precision. 🎨📖

+A firm believer that innovation is the ultimate power-up, I thrive in competitive environments, having showcased my skills at hackathons like IIT Dhanbad. 🏆⚡ Whether crafting games, designing intuitive interfaces, or tackling new challenges, I’m always ready to press start on the next big idea! 🎯🚀</h3>

 ###